Shippable/docs/sources/platform/integration/do.md

 `Digital Ocean` Integration is used to connect Shippable DevOps Assembly Lines platform to Digital Ocean to interact with its cloud services in order to provision machines.

-You can create this from the integrations page.
+You can create this from the integrations page by following instructions here: [Adding an account integration](/platform/management/integrations/#adding-an-account-integration).

 This is the information you would require to create this integration:

 * **Name** -- friendly name for the integration
 * **API Token** -- Token to connect to the Digital Ocean API